 Packaging Solution

-MARIN 真凛 offers a plastic-free packaging system made entirely from paper.
-The soft translucency of the material conveys cleanliness and hygiene, making it suitable for bathroom products.
-The products themselves are made from materials such as bamboo and glass, reinforcing a minimalist and sustainable design approach.
+MARIN 真凛 offers a fully plastic-free packaging system made from paper.
+The soft translucency of the material reads as clean and hygienic, making it a natural fit for bathroom products.
+The products themselves use materials like bamboo and glass, keeping the overall approach minimal and sustainable.

-Every design decision—from materials and structure to symbolic references—supports the brand’s mission to encourage more conscious consumption through thoughtful design.
+Every decision, from structure and material to cultural reference, connects back to the brand's core idea: encouraging more conscious consumption through thoughtful design.

 Exhibition

-For the graduation exhibition at Kulturhuset in Sundsvall, I designed a shōji-inspired installation to extend the brand into a spatial experience.
-Natural light, translucent materials, and a small zen garden were used to express calm, balance, and a strong connection between design, nature, and sustainability.
+For the graduation exhibition at Kulturhuset in Sundsvall, I built a shōji-inspired installation to bring the brand into physical space.
+Natural light, translucent materials, and a small zen garden were used to create a sense of calm and to reinforce the relationship between design, nature, and sustainability.